440 Huntington Avenue

 - Wirtschafts-Ingenieur, Universität Karlsruhe

-Matthias Felleisen, a Trustee Professor at Northeastern University’s Khoury College of Computer Sciences, has spent 30 years exploring programming languages and the pedagogy of software development.
-After earning his PhD from Indiana University in 1987, he launched his academic career at Rice University; in 2001, he moved to Northeastern.
+Matthias Felleisen, a trustee professor at Northeastern University’s Khoury College of Computer Sciences, has spent 30 years exploring programming languages and the pedagogy of software development.
+After earning his PhD from Indiana University in 1987, he launched his academic career at Rice University; in 2001, he moved to Northeastern University.

 In 1995, Felleisen launched two related projects: (1) a K-12 outreach project with the goal of synthesizing mathematics and programming education and (2) the Racket language design project in support of the outreach project.
-Professor Felleisen and his team taught dozens of intensive five-day teacher training workshops over 20 years, focusing on program design as systematic problem solving.
+He and his team taught dozens of intensive five-day teacher training workshops over 20 years, focusing on program design as systematic problem solving.
 Working with Northeastern undergraduates, they created the Bootstrap curriculum for middle schools; the curriculum was adopted by code.org.
-The team’s Racket programming language became a test bed for language design ideas, from mixins to frameworks for domain-specific languages, from software contracts to gradual typing systems, and from web programming disciplines to distributed interactions.
+The team’s Racket programming language became a test bed for language design ideas.
 The language is used in many applications, from Department of Defense software to Naughty Dog’s games.

-For his research on programming languages, Professor Felleisen was inducted as an ACM Fellow in 2006 and received ACM SIGPLAN’s Achievement Award in 2012.
-Also in 2012, his paper on contracts for higher-order languages was picked as the most influential ICFP 2002 publication.
-He has delivered keynote addresses at many programming language conferences, including POPL, ECOOP, and ICFP.
-For his educational outreach, ACM honored Prof. Felleisen with the Karl V. Karlstrom Award in 2010.
-ACM SIGCSE named Prof. Felleisen Outstanding Educator of the Year in 2011.
+For his research on programming languages, Felleisen was inducted as an ACM Fellow in 2006 and received ACM SIGPLAN’s Achievement Award in 2012.
+His paper on contracts for higher-order languages was picked as the most influential ICFP 2002 publication, and he has delivered keynote addresses at many programming language conferences.
+For his educational outreach, ACM honored Felleisen with the Karl V. Karlstrom Award in 2010.
+ACM SIGCSE named him Outstanding Educator of the Year in 2011.
 In conjunction with the latter, he delivered the keynote at the annual Symposium on Computer Science Education.